-November is National Long Term Care Awareness Month (LTC) month.
-If you’ve never considered LTC insurance, take some time now to go through the facts and consider these tips.
+November is National Long Term Care Awareness Month.
+If you’ve never considered Long Term Care Insurance (LTC), take some time now to go through the facts and consider these tips.

 LTC insurance is not as expensive as you might think.
 Today, LTC providers are doing all they can to make Long Term Care insurance (LTC) affordable.
 They’ve come up with several convenient offerings such as:

 - Adding a LTC rider to your life insurance policy.
 Your life insurance policy will cover LTC expenses, if you need it, and that amount will be deducted from your final death benefits.